DennyMaverick/DennyMaverick/README.md

       </li>
     </ul>
     <p class="profile__text-end">
       I know, when you every day going to your dream - you'll come to it.
 I am sure.
 Never back down and listen to you heart!
-My heart is belong to web-developing. 💖
+My heart belongs to web-developing. 💖
     </p>
     <img class="profile__img" src="./img/your-dream-is-coming-true.png" alt="your dream is coming true">
 </div>